ANZUS: Origins

-Korea, Malaysia, Borneo, Vietnam, and the War on Terror
+Korea, Malaysia, Borneo and Vietnam

 The treaty itself was not a source of debate for over 30 years, with New Zealand participating as part of the British Commonwealth Forces in the Korean War and the Malayan Emergency, followed by the Indonesia–Malaysia confrontation, and directly as part of ANZUS in the Vietnam War.
-The Vietnam War was the first conflict New Zealand entered that did not involved the British or any other Commonwealth countries outside of Australia.
+The Vietnam War was the first conflict New Zealand entered that did not involve the British or any other Commonwealth countries outside of Australia.
 As an ANZUS member New Zealand contributed military and non military assistance to the United States war effort in Vietnam from 1963 until 1975.
 New Zealand and Australian combat forces were withdrawn in 1972 and New Zealand non-military medical aid continued until 1975.